conradlyn/MSI-B360M-Mortar-Hackintosh-OC/README.md

 ## Caveat

-- You may want to generate your own CPUFriendDataProvider.kext;
+- You may want to generate your own CPUFriendDataProvider.kext.
+Alternatively, you can delete CPUFriend.kext and CPUFriendDataProvider.kext, and the corresponding entries in config.plist.
 - You may want to generate your own USBPorts.kext.
+You can delete USBInjectAll.kext if USBPorts.kext is added, and delete the corresponding entry in config.plist.

+(remember to rebuild cache if kexts are deleted)

 ## Credit: